cmashamolcm/Java_Learnings/refresher/spring-boot/maven.md

      - pre-clean
      - `clean` - 1
      - post-clean
-   - Default Life Cycle (project deployement)
+   - Default Life Cycle (project deployment)
      - validate - checks all necessary info to build project is available or not;
      - initialize
      - generate-sources